Cardano-Forge/weld/README.md

 ### Usage with Bitcoin

-Weld builds upon the `@sats-connect/core` library to create a unified API to interact with multiple Bitcoin wallets.
+Weld builds upon the `@sats-connect/core` library to provide a unified API for interacting with multiple Bitcoin wallets.

-Currently, Weld supports both the [xverse](https://www.xverse.app/) and [unisat](https://unisat.io/) wallets, but we plan to add support for any [WBIP004](https://wbips.netlify.app/wbips/WBIP004) compliant wallet once it gains wider adoption.
+Currently, Weld supports the [xverse](https://www.xverse.app/) and [unisat](https://unisat.io/) wallets.
+We plan to add support for any [WBIP004](https://wbips.netlify.app/wbips/WBIP004) compliant wallet as adoption of this standard increases.

-To use Weld's Bitcoin tools, make sure all required dependencies are installed:
+To use Weld's Bitcoin tools, ensure all required dependencies are installed:

 ```bash
 npm install @ada-anvil/weld @sats-connect/core
 ```

-_To use the react bindings, you'll also need to make sure that react is installed and available_
+_If you're using the react bindings, ensure that react is installed and available._

-Then, wrap your entire application within the `WeldBtcProvider`:
+Next, wrap your entire application with the `WeldBtcProvider`:

 ```tsx
 import { WeldBtcProvider } from "@ada-anvil/weld/btc/react";